Azure/azure-sdk/docs/python/dependency_addition_checklist.md

 ### Review checklist

 - DO work with architects to review the intent of how you want to use it. e.g. sync/async, etc.
-- DO work with LCA team to review the license compatibility. (aka.ms/cela -> Find my CELA contact)
+- DO work with LCA team to review the license compatibility (aka.ms/cela -> Find my CELA contact).
   - MIT is the only one to auto-approve
 - The library must have stable releases and support the full band of supported Python versions.
 - Both synchronous and asynchronous support are necessary.
 If the library supports only one type, a solution for the other must be identified.